Madagascar: 19th century and the Kingdom of Madagascar

-French colonization
+French colonization and the colonial period

 Primarily on the basis that the Lambert Charter had not been respected, France invaded Madagascar in 1883 in what became known as the first Franco-Hova War.
 At the end of the war, Madagascar ceded the northern port town of Antsiranana (Diego Suarez) to France and paid 560,000 francs to Lambert's heirs.
 In 1890, the British accepted the full formal imposition of a French protectorate on the island, but French authority was not acknowledged by the government of Madagascar.
 To force capitulation, the French bombarded and occupied the harbor of Toamasina on the east coast, and Mahajanga on the west coast, in December 1894 and January 1895 respectively.

 A French military flying column then marched toward Antananarivo, losing many men to malaria and other diseases.
 Reinforcements came from Algeria and Sub-Saharan Africa.
 Upon reaching the city in September 1895, the column bombarded the royal palace with heavy artillery, causing heavy casualties and leading Queen Ranavalona III to surrender.
+Popular resistance to the French capture of Antananarivo—known as the Menalamba rebellion—broke out in December 1895, and was not suppressed until the end of 1897.
 France annexed Madagascar in 1896 and declared the island a colony the following year, dissolving the Merina monarchy and sending the royal family into exile on Réunion Island and to Algeria.
-A two-year resistance movement organized in response to the French capture of the royal palace was effectively put down at the end of 1897.

 The conquest was followed by ten years of civil war, due to the Menalamba insurrection.
 The "pacification" carried out by the French administration lasted more than fifteen years, in response to the rural guerrillas scattered throughout the country.
+The French campaign against Menabe began with the Ambiky massacre in 1897 and ended in 1902.
+The Antandroy and Mahafaly continued to oppose colonial rule, though yielded in 1904.
 In total, the repression of this resistance to colonial conquest caused several tens of thousands of Malagasy victims.

 Under colonial rule, plantations were established for the production of a variety of export crops.
 Slavery was abolished in 1896 and approximately 500,000 slaves were freed; many remained in their former masters' homes as servants or as sharecroppers; in many parts of the island strong discriminatory views against slave descendants are still held today.
 Wide paved boulevards and gathering places were constructed in the capital city of Antananarivo and the Rova palace compound was turned into a museum.
 Additional schools were built, particularly in rural and coastal areas where the schools of the Merina had not reached.
-Education became mandatory between the ages of 6 to 13 and focused primarily on French language and practical skills.
+Education became mandatory between the ages of 6 and 13 and focused primarily on the French language and practical skills.